LiEnby/NoPspEmuDrm/README.md

 ----

-There is now a beta build of PKGJ that supports background downoload of PSPEmu contents
+There is now a build of PKGJ that supports background downoload of PSPEmu contents

 https://github.com/blastrock/pkgj/releases/tag/v0.57